zerothrohit/student-database-management/README.md

 # Data Dose - A Student Database Management 👩🏼‍🎓

-This is a part of our SEM 3 Mini Project for Second Year Engineering and is purely team work 🤝.
+This is a part of our SEM 3 Mini Project for Second Year Engineering and is purely team work!

 ## Problem Statement: